mmikowski/hi_score/README.md

   dist$ google-chrome ex01.html ex02.html
 ```

-The build process creates two isolated applications that share resources like
+In this example the build process creates two isolated applications that share
-fonts, vendor libraries, and other assets.
+resources like fonts, libraries, and images.
 This is generally the preferred
-approach.
+approach when building a suite of web applications.

 ### Update
 One may update all the npm libraries, npm assets, and the `package.json` file